-Pull the grill pan forwards (Fig.5-4) and lift it clear of the support frame.
+To remove the grill pan, pull the grill pan forwards (Fig.5-4) and then lift the grill pan clear of the support frame (Fig.5-5).

-The support frame is held to the side rails by two clips on each side (Fig.5-5).
-For each side, support the side rail with one hand and with the other hand lift the frame up and out of the side clips (Fig.5-6).
+The support frame is held to the side rails by two clips on each side (Fig.5-6).
+For each side, support the side rail with one hand and with the other hand lift up and out of the side clips.

-For safety, push the grill tray back into the grill chamber.
+For safety, push the side rails back into the grill chamber.

-If you need to remove the side rails to allow cleaning of the grill chamber, you can unhook them from the grill chamber sides (Fig.5-7) and wipe the sides clean with a soft cloth and mild detergent.
+If you need to remove the telescopic runners to allow cleaning of the grill chamber, first remove the grill tray then you can unhook them from the grill chamber sides (Fig.5-7).

+Wipe the sides clean with a soft cloth and mild detergent.